v-HUB: A Benchmark for Video Humor Understanding from Vision and Sound: Related Work

-\paragraph{Humor Video Understanding.} Humor understanding has been a popular research topic in the area of artificial intelligence and has its roots in cognitive science~\citep{Hampes_2001,Hampes_2010},.
-Early works focus on verbal humor in the form of jokes, sarcasm, etc~\citep{joke1,joke2,sarcasm}.
-As AI models become capable of processing more data modalities like images, videos, and audio, many efforts have been devoted to multimodal humor understanding.
-For example, \citet{hessel2022androids} analyze cartoon images and humorous captions, \citet{desai2022nice,kumar-etal-2022-become} investigate sarcasm, a special humor type, with image-language data, and \citet{castro-etal-2019-towards, hasan2019ur, 9423313, patro2021multimodal, alnajjar-etal-2022-laugh} focus on laughter detection and explanation with videos, including video presentations, sitcoms, and stand-up comedy, but laughter is not the only emotion reaction to humor.
+\paragraph{Humor Video Understanding.} Humor understanding is a popular research topic of artificial intelligence and its roots in cognitive science~\citep{Hampes_2001,Hampes_2010}.
+While early works focus on verbal humor like jokes and sarcasm,~\citep{joke1,joke2,sarcasm}, the advent of LLMs has extended this scope to multimodal humor with image-language and video-language humor~\citep{hessel2022androids,alnajjar-etal-2022-laugh}.
+However, a parallel evaluation of video LLMs is still limited.

-With the development of LLMs, recent works tested how well LLMs understand multimodal humor with image-language and video-language humor~\citep{hessel2022androids,alnajjar-etal-2022-laugh}, but a parallel evaluation of video LLMs is still missing.
-While previous works have introduced several video-based humor datasets~\citep{kumar-etal-2022-become}, humor in their videos is either primarily dominated by spoken dialogue or restricted to those that have to be understood relying on both visual and linguistic cues.
-In contrast, we introduce a visual-centric humor video dataset designed to simulate common scenarios where humans can understand humor purely from visual cues.
+While there have been several video-based humor datasets, the humor within them either is primarily dominated by spoken dialogue~\citep{kumar-etal-2022-become,hyun-etal-2024-smile} or is restricted to those that can only be understood when both visual and linguistic cues are present~\citep{ko2023can}, ignoring the fact that humans can appreciate humor solely from visuals.
+HumorQA~\citep{xie2024funqa} is most similar to ours, but it is restricted to surprising videos only and has an average duration of 7 seconds; consequently, it is limited in coverage and temporal complexity and is insufficient for humor-centric video understanding evaluation.
+Moreover, it overlooked environmental sound that generally enhances humor.
+In contrast, we focus on humor understanding and cover more diverse video humor, with an average duration twice that of HumorQA.

-Going beyond visual and verbal humor understanding, sound has been found informative of commonsense~\citep{zhao-etal-2022-connecting,Zellers_2022_CVPR}, and several studies demonstrate that integrating textual, acoustic and visual characteristics can significantly improve humor detection accuracy~\citep{chandrasekaran2016we, hasan2019ur}.
-Since multimodal LLMs have recently been extended to support audio processing (aka.
-OmniLLMs), we propose and conduct a first evaluation of MLLMs on video humor understanding that involves sound.
+Sound has been found informative of commonsense~\citep{zhao-etal-2022-connecting,Zellers_2022_CVPR}, and it has been shown that integrating textual, acoustic, and visual features significantly improves humor detection accuracy~\citep{chandrasekaran2016we, hasan-etal-2019-ur}.
+Since multimodal LLMs have recently been extended to natively support audio processing (aka.
+OmniLLMs), we propose and conduct a first evaluation of MLLMs on video humor understanding that involves environmental sound.